Manage titles and set audience levels

 - The

 icon appears next to all titles with an ISBN.
-If a title's details are unavailable in Titlewave, a message lets you know no Titlewave matches were found.
+If a title's details are unavailable in Titlewave, a message lets you know no Titlewave matches were found. - If you edit a title, the connection to Titlewave will remain, regardless of any changes you make to the title's information.

 View a book's location Click a title.
 Details of the book's location – including the school, classroom, and class grade – appear.